clinical-meteor/cookbook/cookbook/syntax.md

 ## Syntax
+ˈsinˌtaks/
+- the arrangement of words and phrases to create well-formed sentences in a language.

 I found that I spend far, far more time working about establishing the correct syntax of LESS/CSS classes, than ever worrying about MVC structure nowdays.
 By doing so, you can create code like the following: